-Qatar Airways were voted the world’s best airline in 2017.
+Qatar Airways have been voted the world’s best airline.
 I had the pleasure of flying with them to Malaysia recently.
 Read my review of Qatar Airways service and find out if they lived up to the hype!

 Gazing out at the bright blue skies, with a glass of pink champagne in hand, it felt almost surreal.
 For once in my life I didn’t want the plane journey to end.
 In fact I would have been quite happy to just stay on the plane for 24 hours.
 Being wined and dined and treated to five star service was a far cry from the school runs….